-Construction of the substation sites will require cut and fill earthworks to provide a flat pad.
-Detailed earthwork profiles will be developed during substation detailed design, involving the balance of cut and fill quantities to minimise disturbance to the surrounding existing topographic profile whilst meeting flood modelling heights.
+Construction of the switching station sites will require cut and fill earthworks to provide a flat pad.
+Detailed earthwork profiles will be developed during switching station detailed design, involving the balance of cut and fill quantities to minimise disturbance to the surrounding existing topographic profile whilst meeting flood modelling heights.